vivek378521/EpochConverter/README.md

-## Currently deployed at render on the free tier:
+## Currently deployed at render on the free tier: (ONLY returns output respective to IST, timezone=Asia/Kolkata)

 ```https://epoch-converter.onrender.com/docs#/```